mikecaines/local-ci-cargo-outdated/README.md

 # local-ci-cargo-outdated

-A simple tool to run `cargo update` for multiple projects, and create/delete a report file depending on whether everything is up-to-date or not.
+A simple tool to run `cargo outdated` for multiple projects, and create/delete a report file depending on whether everything is up-to-date or not.

 This can be handy to use on a dev machine, to notify yourself if any of your projects have outdated dependencies.